Spatiotemporal chaos in the interface growth of topological insulators: Interface growth with the negative stiffness

-{\it Interface growth with the negative stiffness.}---We introduce the surface stiffness $ \tilde{\gamma}(\theta)$, which quantifies how strongly a surface resists changes in its shape.
+We introduce the surface stiffness $ \tilde{\gamma}(\theta)$, which quantifies how strongly a surface resists changes in its shape.
 From the surface energy in Eq.~\eqref{eq:broken_bond_ec}, we can see that the surface stiffness~\cite{Pimpinelli_Villain_1998} is equal to the constant $\alpha$,

 where we exclude the high-symmetry orientations $|\theta|=0, \pi/2$, and $\pi$ from the stiffness calculation, since the broken-bond rule exhibits non-analytic cusps at these angles where the surface stiffness formally diverges.
 The positive stiffness ($\tilde{\gamma}=\alpha > 0$) for the trivial phase smooths out surface roughness, whereas the negative stiffness ($\tilde{\gamma}=\alpha<0$) for the topological phase amplifies small shape fluctuations.
-We confirm that the Chern insulator in Eq.~\eqref{eq:Chern_model} has a lower surface energy for a bumped surface than for a flat one, which is consistent with negative stiffness (see End Matter for details).
+We confirm that the Chern insulator in Eq.~\eqref{eq:Chern_model} has a lower surface energy for a bumped surface than for a flat one, which is consistent with negative stiffness, as discussed in Appendix~\ref{appendix: interfacial_instability}.

 We analyze how negative stiffness influences the dynamics of an interface $ h(x,t)$, which depends on position $ x $ and time $ t $, for a slightly tilted surface ($0<\theta \ll 1 $).
-As derived in End Matter, when the interface growth is governed by a thermodynamic driving force, the time evolution of the interface is given by
+Here, we assume the kinetic-limited growth of a solid from a surrounding uniform vapor or liquid phase, where the growth is driven by the chemical potential difference between the environment and the solid~\cite{saito1996book, Pimpinelli_Villain_1998}.
+As derived in Appendix~\ref{appendix: derivation_interfaace_growth}, when the interface growth is governed by a thermodynamic driving force, the time evolution of the interface is given by